tabiya-tech/compass/frontend-new/authenticationHierarchyDoc.md

 ### Authentication Services

 The authentication system consists of several services that work together to handle user authentication, state management, and persistent storage.
 The main services are:
+- [`AuthenticationService`](src/auth/services/Authentication.service.ts) (abstract class): An abstract base class that defines common methods for authentication services.
-- `AuthenticationService`: An abstract base class that defines common methods for authentication services.
+- )`: An abstract base class that defines common methods for authentication services.
-- `StdFirebaseAuthenticationService`: A utility class that provides a base implementation for Firebase authentication services.
+- [`StdFirebaseAuthenticationService`](src/auth/services/FirebaseAuthenticationService/StdFirebaseAuthenticationService.ts): A utility class that provides a base implementation for Firebase authentication services.
 - `FirebaseEmailAuthenticationService`, `FirebaseSocialAuthenticationService`, `FirebaseInvitation CodeAuthenticationService`: Extend the AuthenticationService class and handle specific authentication methods (email/password, social providers, anonymous).
 - `AuthenticationStateService`: Manages the current user's authentication state and token.
 - `UserPreferencesStateService`: Manages the user's preferences and settings.